 - Temperatures that exceed 82 degrees Celsius will damage seals and compounds, shortening the oil’s lifespan.

-Filters (Understand the best time to change filters)
+- Understand the best time to change filters for your machine.

 - Monitoring the pressure drop across the filter prevents clogging.